pencer-io/pencer-io.github.io/_posts/2020-07-19-vuln-vegata-1.md

 ![find-me-source](/assets/images/2020-07-19-21-36-09.png)

-THe == at the end gives away this is base64 encoded, let's look at it in CyberChef:
+The == at the end gives away this is base64 encoded, let's look at it in CyberChef:

 ![cyberchef-decode](/assets/images/2020-07-19-21-33-19.png)